tellecoin/tellecoin-source/README.md

 What is TelleCoin?
 ----------------

-TelleCoin is a lite version of Bitcoin using scrypt as a proof-of-work algorithm.
+TelleCoin (TELE) is a lite version of Bitcoin using scrypt as a proof-of-work algorithm.
- - 2.5 minute block targets
+ - 5 minute block targets
  - subsidy halves in 840k blocks (~4 years)
- - ~84 million total coins

-The rest is the same as Bitcoin.
- - 50 coins per block
+ - Block reward	1000 coins
- - 2016 blocks to retarget difficulty
+ - Block halving	52500 blocks
+ - Coin supply	350000000 coins

 For more information, as well as an immediately useable, binary version of the TelleCoin client sofware, see http://www.tellecoin.org.